chetanahire/java-basics/README.md

 # How to run:
-To work with this utility you have to add txt file in program arguments
+To work with this utility you have to add txt file in program arguments, You can also use template **(user_inputs.txt)** file added in resources.
+First priority is always your added own file in program arguments, If it is not there then it uses resource folder file.

 File structure must be like: